wds4/tribal-tapestry/essays/bookJustification/overview.md

 Right: a concept is defined in terms of a class origin node: Given the set of all class threads that emanate from a single class origin node, a concept is defined as the set of all nodes and all edges that are traversed by those threads.

 What do the path edges *mean*?
+We interpret:
 - Path propagation edges (grey arrows) mean "Node B is a subset of Node A," e.g. Sheep Dogs are a subset of Dogs.
+We can rename this edge type: *isASubsetOf*.
 - Path termination edges (red arrows) mean "Node B is a specific instance of the class origin node," e.g. Rover is a specific instance of Dog.
+We can rename this edge type: *isASpecificInstanceOf*.

 ## 5. Concepts are formatted according to constraint nodes.